ladybug-tools/ladybug-web/README.md

 ### Issues

 * Errors in logic
-	* Sun high at poles, low at equator
-	* Times reversed below equator
-	* Analemmas upside down
+	* Analemmas are upside down

-* Not all sliders working properly
+* Latitude and longitude sliders not working properly
-* Maps not aways not updating properly when using sliders
+* Maps not aways not updating properly when using lat/lon sliders
 * Permalink support (currently broken )